 Americans overwhelmingly support background checks.
 A 2018 Quinnipiac University poll shows that 97% of Americans support criminal background checks for all gun sales.
 But under pressure from the gun lobby, Congress and most states have failed to close the deadly loopholes in the background check system.

 Federal law only requires licensed gun dealers to conduct background checks.
 That means that millions of guns are exchanged each year without a check – most often online or at gun shows through unlicensed “private sellers.”
-Felons, domestic abusers, the seriously mentally ill, and other dangerous people know about this loophole, and they exploit it every day.
+People with felony convictions, domestic abusers, the seriously mentally ill, and other people with dangerous histories know about this loophole, and they exploit it every day.

 We also need to make sure the background check database is complete.
-States and federal agencies have failed to send hundreds of thousands of records to the national background check databases.
-Every missing record is another tragedy waiting to happen.
-The Virginia Tech shooter, who killed 32 people, was banned from buying guns because a court found him severely mentally ill.
-But he passed a background check because his records never made it into the system.
+State and federal agencies have failed to send hundreds of thousands of records to the national background check databases.
+And every missing record is potentially fatal.
+The Sutherland Springs, TX shooter, who killed 25 people at First Baptist Church, was prohibited from buying guns because of a conviction for domestic violence assault.
+But he was able to pass a background check and buy multiple guns because the record of his conviction never made it into the system.

 As part of a comprehensive gun violence prevention strategy, we must require a criminal background check for every gun sale, and ensure that all relevant records are in the background check system.